lyamlim97/Batteleship/README.md

 # Battleship

-Designed the game of Battleship as the final project for "Object-Oriented Programming in C++"
+Designed the game of Battleship as the final project for a 3rd year university module "Object-Oriented Programming in C++".